Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Sheraton Fallsview Hotel

-"The most reliable Fallsview resort — direct connection to Fallsview Indoor Waterpark via skywalk and the most consistent view from the higher floors."
+"The most reliable Fallsview resort, with a direct skywalk to the Fallsview Indoor Waterpark and a steady, consistent view from the higher floors."

 8.8